 CSC 317.
 PROGRAMMING III.
 Project oriented instruction in program development, using a professional development environment.
 Extensive programming practice is provided in both individual and team contexts for development of applications and systems.
 Design issues addressed include object oriented programming systems, approaches to inter-operability and portability, design of module interfaces and definition of system test beds.
 Prerequisite: CSC 242.
 (F).
+3 credits

 CSC 332.
 DATABASES AND INFORMATION RETRIEVAL.
 The physical storage mechanisms of disk and tape hardware are established and abstract data types applied in the exploration of approaches to logical level storage and retrieval.
 The organization and implementation of basic file structures are considered with respect to speed and efficient use of storage capacity.
 Databases are analyzed as organizations superimposed on data stored using basic file structures.
-Principles of query systems are applied to information systems design and implementation and the Standard Query Language, SQL, is introduced.
+Principles of query systems are applied do information systems design and implementation and the Standard Query Language, SQL, is introduced.
 Distributed data systems and search engines are considered.
 Prerequisites: CSC 241, CSC 242.
 (F).
+3 credits

 CSC 333.
 PROGRAMMING LANGUAGES.
 Meta-linguistics notations in syntax and semantics.
-Procedure/infix/prefix and postfix notation.
+Procedure/ infix/prefix and postfix notation.
 Global properties of languages including the scope of declarations, storage allocation, subprogram structures and binding.
 Includes analysis and comparison of a number of algorithmic, list processing, string manipulation, data description and simulation languages.
 Prerequisite: CSC 117.
 (S).
+3 credits

 CSC 352.
 ANALYSIS OF ALGORITHMS AND COMPLEX PROBLEMS.
 This course provides a theoretical treatment of complexity analysis of algorithms, complexity classes of problems, computability and undecideability, and an applied study of problem-solving strategies and search strategies.
 Parallel and distributed algorithms are considered and the problems and methodologies of AI are introduced through study of problem state spaces, adaptive algorithms and heuristics, pattern recognition and deduction and inference.
 Prerequisite: CSC 118.
 (S).
+3 credits

-- CSC 361.
+CSC 361.
 BIOINFORMATICS.
 In this interdisciplinary course, students learn a variety of computational techniques to distill information from biological data.
 Students apply these techniques to genome-scale data sets to investigate questions in biology.
 Three hours of lecture and three hours of lab per week.
 Prerequisites: All students must have passed BIO 141-142 and CSC 117-118 and MAT 143-142; in addition, all students must have passed either (BIO 245 and BIO 223) or (8 credits of 200-level CSC courses) or (MAT 233 and MAT 261).
 (Also listed as BIO 361 and MAT 361).
 (S-DEM).
+4 credits such as word processors, grammar checkers, style guides, HTML editors and on-line help compilers.
+Prerequisites: ENG 201, CSC 118.
+(S).
+3 credits

-4 credits - CSC 363.
+CSC 363.
 DOCUMENTATION AND TECHNICAL COMMUNICATIONS.
 Purpose and format of documentation accompanying software development, including user and reference manuals, on-line help, in-line program comments, training guides, RFPs, RFQs, testing plans and system specifications.
-Critical analysis of technical writing, development of appropriate and consistent style, and effective use of tools, such as word processors, grammar checkers, style guides, HTML editors and on-line help compilers.
-Prerequisites: ENG 201, CSC 118.
-(S).
+Critical analysis of technical writing, development of appropriate and consistent style, and effective use of tools,